noyah81/cougars/README.md

 ####CB Big Idea #2 Data:

-In order to get the data, we will use a New York subway database and filter out certain variables such as departure and ending locations to give to the user.
+To get the data we need for this webapp, we will need to first get points of intrest in New York that can be reached through a subway.
+Then we will use a New York subway database to get variables such as departure and arrival times so that the user can reach the point of interest at given time.
+This allows for the user to plan out their day easier

 ####CB Big Idea #3 Algorithms and Programming: